-Alternative input notations for numbers are possible, but must be explicitly defined by using the definitionURL and encoding attributes, to refer to a written specification of how a sequence of real numbers separated by <sep/> should be interpreted.
+Alternative input notations for numbers are possible, but must be explicitly defined by using the definitionURL and encoding attributes, to refer to a written specification of how a sequence of real numbers separated by <sep/>should be interpreted.

-All attributes are CDATA: type Allowed values are real, integer, rational, complex-cartesian, complex-polar, constant base Number (CDATA for XML DTD) between 2 and 36. definitionURL URL or URI pointing to an alternative definition. encoding Syntax of the alternative definition.
+All attributes are CDATA:

+base Number (CDATA for XML DTD) between 2 and 36. definitionURL URL or URI pointing to an alternative definition. encoding Syntax of the alternative definition.